ilyawaisman/take-in-shuffled-cycles/README.md

 ### Shuffle only while you need (into sequence)

 Idea of optimization is that for the last section one can stop shuffle algorithm when it produced enough elements.
 This optimization make turn out to be substantial if `n << list.size`.
-Also when reimplementing `shuffle` in own code one can reuse intermediate collection.
+Also when reimplementing `shuffle` in own code one can reuse intermediate collection (which turned out to be a bad idea).
 The flow of this approach reminds `sequence` generation.

 Omitting some details we got something like this: